-Patients at the sewing room at Dix Hospital in the late 1800s
+Patients at the sewing room at Dix Hospital in the late 1800s.
+Courtesy of the State Archives of North Carolina

-North Carolinians suffering from mental illness had few places to seek help before reformer Dorothea Dix arrived in Raleigh in 1848.
-Dix advocated for a new type of institution - the asylum - as a refuge for those living with mental illness, and a new approach to treatment that emphasized time spent in nature, recreation, and meaningful work.
-Dix was a fearless advocate for improvements in mental health care, but she also held discriminatory beliefs about how race should determine access to treatment.
+North Carolinians living with mental illness had few places to seek help before reformer Dorothea Dix arrived in Raleigh in 1848.
+Dorthea Dix advocated for a new type of institution - the asylum - as a refuge for those living with mental illness, and a new approach to treatment that emphasized time spent in nature, recreation, and meaningful work.
+Dorthea Dix was a fearless advocate for improvements in mental health care, but she also held discriminatory beliefs about how race should determine access to treatment.